 - signs of a stroke, such as slurred speech, weakness on one side, or drooping of the face

-- signs of a heart attack, such as chest pain, shortness of breath, dizziness, or fatigue
+- signs of a heart attack, such as chest pain, shortness of breath, dizziness, sweating, or vomiting

-- symptoms of dehydration, including fast heart rate, dizziness, muscle cramps, and thirst
+- symptoms of dehydration, including fast heart rate, dizziness, muscle cramps, and intense thirst

-When you go to the ER, make sure you take your loved one’s insurance information, along with a list of any medications they’re taking.
+When you go to the ER, make sure you take any insurance information, along with a list of any current medications.

 If you or a loved one needs to go to the ER, it’s important to know that Medicare Part A does not generally cover ER visits unless the patient is admitted to the hospital for treatment.